melissamonroe/who-plays-chess/README.md

 ![Premium Account](figures/titled_players_per_country.png)

-## Discussion

-* Possible correlation to Netflix's Queen’s Gambit Netflix, but insufficent data to make any measurable conclusions.

 ## Observations

 * India had the highest player count of the countries we analyzed (excluding United States, unfortunatly could not get userlist from api for United States)